amirezzati/Connect-Four-game-using-Negamax-Algorithm/README.md

 **Project name: Connect Four Game using Negamax Algorithm**

 This is Connect Four game that you can see in picture below.
-But we made this game intelligence by using Negated Max (Negamax) algorithm in it.
+But we made this game intelligent by using Negated Max (Negamax) algorithm in it.

 ![connect-4-rules](https://user-images.githubusercontent.com/62298323/177861484-7c4a1c29-788e-4c1d-8055-2d31c4699110.jpg)